rachel-s123/social-intelligence-dashboard/reports/r12gs_consumer_analysis/france.md

 **Quote 2:**
 - **ID:** CGS_002
-- **Text:** "Not sure what to do now but sell [my 2023 R nineT Urban G/S]… The R12 seems like the bike I always wished for."
+- **Text:** "Not sure what to do now but sell [my 2023 R nineT Urban G/S]… The R 12 seems like the bike I always wished for."
 - **Citation:** [6]
 - **Username:** MC_HAMMSTER
 - **Platform:** Reddit